raspberrypilearning/weather-station-guide/outside2.md

 # Installing your Weather Station outside Part II: Using wifi

+We've made our weather station easy to assemble and get up and running, but we know that the trickiest part of setting it up can be installing the equipment outdoors.
+Since every set-up location is different, it is impossible to create a guide to exactly suit everyone.
+However, this guide is intended to provide some helpful instructions that you can hopefully adapt to meet your particular needs.

 This guide focuses on how to connect the weather station kit to a WiFi network so that it can upload its data to online databases.

 # Power and internet connectivity